stoermelder/vcvrack-packone/README.md

 Stable versions are released in the [VCV Library](https://vcvrack.com/plugins.html#packone).
 Nightly builds of the latest commit can be downloaded [here](https://github.com/stoermelder/vcvrack-packone/releases/tag/Nightly).
 Please review the [changelog](./CHANGELOG.md) for this plugin.

 Feel free to contact me or create a GitHub issue if you have any problems or questions!
 If you like my modules consider donating to https://paypal.me/stoermelder.
-Thanks for your support!
+Thank you for your support!

 ## Building